Open point cloud(s)

 Offset type

 NUBIGON utilizes a local coordinate system for efficient GPU use but always preserves the original coordinates of your data.
-The dropdown menu Offset type provides four options: Origin, User, Reference, and None.
+The drop-down menu Offset type provides three options: Origin, Reference, and User.

 • If your data has large coordinates, offset to the Origin to avoid display artifacts.

-• Choose User to enter an offset vector manually.
+• Choose User to apply a custom offset vector.

 • Read intensity: If selected, the intensity values of the point cloud will be preserved.